keefbaker/SwearyRobot/README.md

 * Grabs top 10 dvds or games from amazon
 * Grabs commonly used words from The Daily Mail
 * Grabs headlines from the daily mail
+* Picks up on current UK trending tweets and insults them
+* Insult random followers
+* Swear at anyone who responds to or refers to it